UWGNH Staff Commitment to the Community

 Collectively, we stand with our Black and Brown neighbors and will not waver in our resolve to center anti-racist work and anti-racist voices in our fight to provide a better future for all of Greater New Haven.
 We see and value each and every one of our neighbors in this journey and are humbled to dedicate ourselves to making Greater New Haven a more equitable, just, and inclusive community.

-For resources and opportunities to act on racial and social justice, visit our Equity in Action page.
+For resources on racial and social justice, visit our Equity Resources page.